david-why/palettette/README.md

 - G: The channel selection (1 for R, 2 for G, 3 for B).
 - B: The variable index (0 to 255).

+Throws:
+- `0` if the parameter G is out of range.

 ### 2. Calculate

 Performs a calculation on a variable, using a channel of the next pixel.
 The variable is mutated; the pixel is unchanged.